cesarsotovalero/time-series-classification/README.md

 # timeSeriesClassification
 A package for time series classification with Weka

 Weka is a powerful machine learning framework.
-However, it lacks of tools to handle time series data.
+However, it lacks of tools to handle time series data analysis.

 timeSeriesClassification is a package for Weka that implements extensions specially developed for performing the classification of time series data.
 Those tools are the following:
 DTWDistance: a distance function based on the dissimilarity measure DTW